Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 Senate Standing Committee for the Scrutiny of Bills

-At the time of writing this Digest, the Senate Standing Committee for the Scrutiny of Bills had not considered the Bill.
+At the time of writing this Digest, the Senate Standing Committee for the Scrutiny of Bills considered the Omnibus Bill and had commented on some, but not all, of the Schedules to the Bill.[3]
+The Committee comments are canvassed under the relevant Schedule heading below.

 Statement of Compatibility with Human Rights